jmp41/BPQP/README.md

 # BPQP
-The implementation of the paper: "ABPQP: A Differentiable Convex Optimization Framework for Efficient End-to-End Learning" [TODO: arXiv Hyperlink]
+The implementation of the paper: "BPQP: A Differentiable Convex Optimization Framework for Efficient End-to-End Learning" [TODO: arXiv Hyperlink]

 ![avatar](frame.png)

 # Data & Environment
 * Install python3.7, 3.8 or 3.9.
-* Install Pytorch(1.12.0 in our experiment)
 * Install the requirements in [requirements.txt](requirements.txt).
 * Install the quantitative investment platform Qlib and download the data from Qlib:
 ```